 There is always the opportunity to go through tunnels, touch creatures, listen to talks and watch penguins being fed.
 This time, there was a particularly exciting moment when they were able to catch a glimpse of the baby penguin.
 Both girls knew that the fluffy one was the baby.
 That was despite the best efforts of the little penguin on the left hand side of this photo, who seemed to be playing up to the crowd.
-He managed to get everybody’s canadian pharmacy tramadol no prescription attention despite the presence of the baby!
+He managed to get everybody’s attention despite the presence of the baby!

 The Octopus Hideout

 The octopus hideout is a new exhibit, where visitors can get up close to these intelligent creatures.
 The octopus is known for being a master of disguise and when we visited the disguise was going well, we couldn’t see Beverley the giant pacific octopus anywhere!
 Luckily, we were all happy with seeing the fabulous colour-changing cuttlefish instead.

 The Octo-Glow Explorers event

 The Octonauts are quite regular visitors to the Sea Life Centre.
 This time, they’ve arrived to teach children how deep-sea creatures use light to hide from predators, attract prey and communicate.
 Children can head into Shellington’s Octo-Glow Lab to do some simple experiments.
 Each experiment has a focus on light.
 I thought this was a fascinating exhibit.
 The children learnt lots of science facts during their time in the lab.